Thursday 21st & Friday 22nd March 2024, QEII Conference Centre, Westminster, London.

 Outcomes of term FGR according to algorithm based management

-Dr Rafaelle Napolitano, Consultant in Obstetrics and Fetal Medicine, UCL, London, UK
+Dr Raffaele Napolitano, Consultant in Obstetrics and Fetal Medicine, UCL, London, UK

 12:30